adinoolfi/tirocinio_uni/README.md

 To do this, we developed a LoRA model capable of recognizing and faithfully reproducing the bag.

 PROCESS:
-We used two python scripts to create the database:
+I used two python scripts to create the database:
 1. The script called "Frame_from_video.py" automatically extracts frames at regular intervals from the source video, thus generating a set of images representing the Dataset.
 2. The script called "Remove_background.py" removes the background from the frames so that the focus is exclusively on the bag.

-We then use the open source Kohya_ss platform to develop the LoRA model that recognizes our bag.
+Then I use the open source Kohya_ss platform to develop the LoRA model that recognizes our bag.
 The name of this file is "borsa_kineton.safetensors".
 Once the model is developed we use it on Stable diffusion installed locally to generate our images.

 RESULTS: